Audi Q5 55 TFSI e (2019)

 |Battery efficiency (Pod Point estimate)||574 Wh/mile|

-We expect the Audi Q5 55 TFSI e to only be eligible for the Electric Vehicle Homecharge Scheme (EVHS) grant, but you will benefit from £15 year 1 road tax and £0 London congestion charge.
+The Audi Q5 TFSI e is only eligible for the EV chargepoint grant, but you will benefit from £0 year 1 road tax.

 |Vehicle Excise Duty (VED)||Amount|